mvolkmann/blog/src/dart.md

     errorPort.close();
   });

+  // Some Isolate examples show this approach of
-  // Wait for the first value to arrive on the successPort stream.
+  // waiting for the first value to arrive on the successPort stream.
-  // This approach doesn't work because if an error is received above,
+  // But we can't use this approach because if an error is received above,
   // we need to close successPort in order to exit the program.
+  // Doing that would cause an error in this commented out line.
   //var averageSalary = await successPort.first;

   successPort.listen((averageSalary) {